-Orderers in New York City have the following two options for the ordering of Medicaid transportation of New York City Medicaid beneficiaries:
+Orderers in New York City have the following options for the ordering of Medicaid transportation of New York City Medicaid enrollees:

 - 1. Call the eMedNY Call Center at (800) 343-9000.
-Be prepared to provide the following information: - Medicaid beneficiary client identification number (e.g., AB12345C); - Eight-digit Medicaid identification number, and/or ten-digit National Provider Identifier, and/or license number of the ordering provider; - Eight-digit Medicaid identification number of the transportation provider (e.g., 00123456); - First and last dates of transport; - Procedure code; and - Number of round trips requested. - 2.
-Complete the following form: - eMedNY 389702 Transportation Prior Approval.
+Be prepared to provide the following information: - Medicaid enrollee client identification number (e.g., AB12345C); - Eight (8) digit Medicaid identification number, and/or ten (10) digit National Provider Identifier, and/or license number of the ordering provider; - Eight (8) digit Medicaid identification number of the transportation provider (e.g., 00123456); - First and last dates of transport; - Procedure code: and - Number of round trips requested. - Complete the following form: - eMedNY 389703 Transportation Prior Approval.